flammy/fsapi-remote/README.md

 composer install
 ```
+### artifact

+You can download an prebuild artefact of every release on the release page.

+### after install

 Now you can open the page in the browser and add your device with the setup button in the navigation bar.